bmaynard1991/omni-scrape/README.md

 9. Manage duplication of stored documents. -done

-10. Provide methods for explicitly internal and explicitly external links.
+10. Provide methods for explicitly internal and explicitly external links. -done

 11. Provide method for just scraping initial page. -done (just pass 0)

-12. Provide a method for passing a css accessor for all pages.
+12. Provide a method for passing a css accessor for all pages. -done

+MORE COMING SOON! ...